Yizack/mailchannels/docs/modules/users.md

 - `email`: The email address of the recipient whose list will be modified.
 - `options`: Add list entry options.
   - `listName`: The name of the list to remove an entry from.
 This can be a `blocklist`, `safelist`, `blacklist`, or `whitelist`.
-  - `item`: TThe list entry which should be removed.
+  - `item`: The list entry which should be removed.
 This can be a domain, email address, or IP address.

 ## Type declarations